rajangdavis/getcraftbeer_eda/README.md

 Scrubbing data is still *technically* in process.
 Areas that need to be improved are as follows:

 1. All of the text data should be cleaned up to use UTF8.
-This is incredibly evident with the beer style descriptions.
+This is incredibly evident with the beer style descriptions while being investigated with pandas.
 2. There are is some level of duplicated data within the reviews.
 I have done my best to address this as much as possible; however, I have identified at least 125 beers with slightly more reviews in the database than they should.
-3.
+3. Scrubbing of Datasets from [data.world](https://data.world)

 ### 4. Exploring data